lautarovculic/lautarovculic.github.io/docs/writeups/8kSec - WhereAmIReally.md

-**Description**: WhereAmIReally is an iOS app that only reveals the flag if you’re in the right place "physically".
+WhereAmIReally is an iOS app that only reveals the flag if you’re in the right place "physically".
 It checks your GPS coordinates against a geofenced area and validates the authenticity of your location before granting access.

 **Link**: https://academy.8ksec.io/course/ios-application-exploitation-challenges